January 25, 1983 The fishing vessel White Gull disappeared with three people on board between Pelican and Yakutat.

 September 1, 1983 The 86 foot Golden Viking capsized in rough weather nine miles south of Saint Matthew Island.
 Nick Moe and Michael McKee were lost.

-September 4, 1983 One person was lost when the fishing vessel Christina Marie grounded on Humpy Point in Dixon Entrance south of Ketchikan.
+September 4, 1983 Bill Hamilton was lost when the fishing vessel Christina Marie grounded on Humpy Point in Dixon Entrance south of Ketchikan.

 September 4, 1983 The 38 foot Parks 15 capsized and sank in rough weather near Miners Point on the W side of Kodiak Island in the Shelikof Strait.
 Four of her crewmembers were picked up by USCG helicopter, but Archie Densmore of Kodiak was lost.
 A three year old girl found floating face down was revived by the U S Coast Guard rescue crew.

 September 23, 1983 The 92 foot Endeavor rolled over and sank 25 miles NE of Sand Point in the Shumagin Islands.
 Lost was captain John Bartee of Port Angeles WA, Marshall Patrick of Anchorage, Pat Gillen of Lynwood WA and Jeff Rhodes.